TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 8. Tips & Observations

-- Always check M*K > N early â†’ impossible
+- Always check M*K > N early → impossible
 - The key is consecutive availability
 - Use greedy scanning to form groups
-- No need to build boolean array, just compare A[i] â‰¤ day
+- No need to build boolean array, just compare A[i] ≤ day
 - Low = min(A), high = max(A)
 - Always binary search on answer, not index

-- **âš ï¸ Pitfalls**
+- **⚠️ Pitfalls**
     - Forgetting that each flavour can be used ONCE
     - Forgetting to reset when block breaks
     - Doing sliding window incorrectly (blocks must be consecutive, not ANY K available)
-    - Using sum or counting A[i] â‰¤ mid â€” DOES NOT work because flavours must be consecutive
+    - Using sum or counting A[i] ≤ mid — DOES NOT work because flavours must be consecutive
     - Off-by-one in binary search
 ---